Texting & Driving

 • Driver is under the age of 18, regardless of handheld or hands-free

 There is a big difference between handheld and hands-free cell phone operation, and California law enforcement officials accept that the latter is a safer option.
 With these stipulations, it’s easy to see that violations regarding cell phone use while driving can be difficult to interpret.
 There is certainly room for traffic tickets to be issued in error.
+Contact us today for a FREE consultation 866-248-2846.

 Common Traffic Violations Involving Texting